LennartFr/ibmblockchain2018-jan/README.md

 <img src="https://farm5.staticflickr.com/4503/37148677233_71edc5a37b_o.png" width="1041" height="53" alt="blueband">

-# Hyperledger, Blockchain and IBM Blockchain
+# Hyperledger, Blockchain and IBM Blockchain Platform

 [Hyperledger](http://hyperledger.org/) is an umbrella project of open source blockchains and related tools, started in December 2015 by the Linux Foundation, to support the collaborative development of blockchain-based distributed ledgers.